 Are you passionate about helping individuals with Down syndrome rise to their potential?
 Do you have a specific skill set that would complement AIM’s Mission and Vision?
 Consider volunteering at AIM!

 AIM is able to provide these different programs because of financial support from the Saskatchewan government, along with grants, donations from different corporations, local businesses, families, and private individuals.
 In addition, to many hours of in-kind services.
 Our grand opening was on January 8th, 2015, to announce government funding of the program.
 This event was attended by then Premier Brad Wall, Minister of Education Don Morgan, Minister of Social Services Donna Harpauer, the Mayor of Saskatoon, with a number of MLAs, families, and other supporters in attendance.

 In 2016, we were able to secure a facility with more space in order to accommodate the growing amount of families and children participating in the program.
 An open house was held on March 21st, 2016, to show off the new building, as well as to celebrate World Down Syndrome Day.
 We were lucky enough to once again have the Premier Brad Wall in attendance to help celebrate this day with the children and families involved with the AIM program.

 Your support for the AIM program is much appreciated.
-Should you have questions or want to sign up your child, please contact us by filling in the form below or call us at (306) 381-6246.
-If you sign up your child and have not heard from us, please contact us again.
+Should you have questions or want to sign up your child or young adult, please contact us.